haileyj7/DSCI235/README.md

 * Do bechdel scores have an influence on ratings or ROI?
 * Do movies with lower/higher budgets have lower/higher bechdel scores?
 What does this say about representation in more 'mainstream' movies?

 I will attempt to answer these questions using Pandas with groupby and different visualizations.
-My project can be found in the file final_assignment.ipynb.
+My project can be found in the file bechdel_movies.ipynb.